Grandpa: Ehhh, welcome to my world.

 - The Kane Chronicles: In The Red Pyramid, Sadie has a conversation with Iskander, the kindly, two-thousand-year-old head of the House of Life, in which he seems to be on her and Carter's side, but the next morning they discover Iskander died in his sleep, which means their lives are now in danger, as his replacement immediately orders their arrest and execution.

-- In The City of Ember, this is how Lisa and Poppy's grandmother dies.
-After she starts succumbing to an unknown illness, she tells Lisa to go to sleep, and the next morning, Lisa finds her body still in bed.
+- The Books of Ember: In The City of Ember, this is how Lina and Poppy's grandmother dies.
+After she starts succumbing to an unknown illness, she tells Lina to go to sleep, and the next morning, Lina finds her body still in bed.

 - In Fool's Errand, Nighteyes gets this.
 After being tortured and run to exhaustion, Nighteyes and Fitzchivalry sleep in the cave.
 Nighteyes gets up to go hunting and when Fitzchivalry tries to follow.
 Fitzchivalry wakes up just in time to hear Nighteyes breathe his last in his sleep.

-- Archie Bunker's Place: The tearjerker episode "Archie Alone," which explained Edith's death due to a stroke suffered in her sleep.
+- Archie Bunker's Place: "Archie Alone", which explained Edith's death due to a stroke suffered in her sleep.
 When Archie finally lets go of his emotions, he bemoans being unable to figure out why she was unresponsive as he shook her repeatedly, hoping to wake her up so she could fix breakfast.

 - Full House: Played straight in the Season 7 episode "The Last Dance."
-Jesse's grandfather, whom also becomes very close to Michelle, dies in his sleep while staying at the Tanners.
+Jesse's grandfather, who also becomes very close to Michelle, dies in his sleep while staying at the Tanners.

-- Used in The Twilight Zone episode "Perchance to Dream".
-A man thinks that if he falls asleep he'll die.
-At the start of the episode he goes to a doctor's office, lies down and closes his eyes for a moment, then jumps up and explains his situation to the doctor.
+- Used in The Twilight Zone (1959) episode "Perchance to Dream".
+A man thinks that if he falls asleep, he'll die.
+At the start of the episode, he goes to a doctor's office, lies down and closes his eyes for a moment, then jumps up and explains his situation to the doctor.
 At the end it's revealed that it was all a Dying Dream; the doctor reports to his nurse that the man came into his office, lay down, and never woke up.

-- On an episode of Red Dwarf, Rimmer found a letter saying that his father (who of course died thousands of years ago) died peacefully in his jeep...er...sleep.
+- In an episode of Red Dwarf, Rimmer finds a letter saying that his father (who of course died thousands of years ago) died peacefully in his jeep... er... sleep.

 - Pompeii: The Last Day: The last we see of them, they have all fallen asleep from exhaustion and are spared the suffering that others went through during the remainder of the disaster.